 2:45-3:30 Afternoon Break – Coffee and Refreshments Poster Session Presentations Visit Exhibits & Book Signing Event

 3:30-4:30 Principles of Interpretation Dr. Deborah Rambo Sinn, Clinician How does one approach music interpretation?
 Is it just a matter of personality, emotions, or charisma?
 Or, are there concrete concepts one can teach students that will lead them to making good choices well into the future?
 Principles of Interpretation offers an overview of the mechanics of interpretation and how it works.
 It will set teachers on the path towards tackling the musical problems in the score and offer sensible solutions for communicating ideas to their students.

 5:00-7:30 Dinner on Your Own Explore the unique dining experiences Athens has to offer.

-7:30-9:00 Joyce Yang, Guest Artist Recital Please arrive early as the hall will fill quickly.
+7:30-9:00 Joyce Yang, Featured Artist Recital Please arrive early as the hall will fill quickly.